tidy-finance/website/docs/31_beta.md

 ## Estimating beta using monthly returns

 The estimation procedure is based on a rolling-window estimation where we may use either monthly or daily returns and different window lengths.
-First, let us start with loading the monthly data from our `SQLite`-database introduced in the previous chapters 2-3.\index{Data!CRSP}\index{Data!Fama-French factors}
+First, let us start with loading the monthly CRSP data from our `SQLite`-database introduced in the previous chapters 2-4.\index{Data!CRSP}\index{Data!Fama-French factors}

 ```r